The ONLY Landscaping Email Marketing Guide You Need

 • If you have a SaaS platform or an app, incorporate landscaping drip campaigns at user drop-offs to re-engage users.

-Please note that your email cadence will differ based on the lead you’ve got.
-For top-of-the-funnel leads, you’ll do nurture first.
-For leads with higher purchase intent, you can do an email drip attached to your sales cadence to get them to sign up.
+Please note that your email cadence will differ based on the lead you have.
+You’ll nurture top-of-the-funnel leads first.
+For leads with higher purchase intent, you can attach an email drip to your sales cadence to get them to sign up.

 Example sales cadence with email drip from Callbox